xingt-tang/xingt-tang.github.io/_news/kdd_pc.md

 ---
 layout: post
-date: 2025-01-13
+date: 2025-07-14
 inline: true
 ---

-I will serve as AC for KDD 2025 ADS track and PC member for KDD 2025 Research track (Febrary Cycle).
+I will serve as AC for KDD 2026 ADS track (August Cycle) and PC member for AAAI 2026.